hashicorp/vagrant/docs/getting-started/windows.md

     Windows support is a recent addition to vagrant so if you do experience trouble or find this section hard to follow, please see the <a href='/support.html'>support page</a> and let us know so we can help you.
-Our goal is to make Vagrant the best tool for the job on all platforms.
+Our goal is to make Vagrant the best tool for the job on as many platforms as possible.
   </p>
   <p>
     All Windows testing has been performed from the vanilla Windows XP command prompt.
 Cygwin support